 The American Civil War Mod: Revived version 1.7.5 is ready for release!
 This update will bring many lucrative features to the mod, including artillery...

 Version 1.7 of the American Civil War Mod: Revived is ready for release!
 With this update comes several new historical battlefields, numerous completely...

 The siege scene at Fredericksburg has received a huge overhaul and a number of other scenes have had their buildings entirely replaced.
 I have also learned...

 The new update for the American Civil War Mod: Revived is ready for release!
 We will be revealing the last of the new regiments, as well as new scenes...

 The latest version of the American Civil War Mod: Revived is ready for release to the public!
 After much hard work and committed effort on the part of...

 No files were found matching the criteria specified.
 We suggest you try the file list with no filter applied, to browse all available.
-Add file and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.